felixlopz/hubrise-test-task/content/apps/uber-eats/en/connect-hubrise.md

 To connect Uber Eats to HubRise, you first need to log in to your HubRise account.
 If you don't have a HubRise account, go to the [HubRise Signup Page](https://manager.hubrise.com/signup) and follow the instructions. // JW

-1. Select **CONNECTIONS** from the HubRise back office, then **View available apps**. // JW
+1. Select **CONNECTIONS** from the HubRise back office, then **View available apps**.
 1. Select **Uber Eats** from the list of apps.
 1. Click **Connect**.
-1. Grant Uber Eats permission to access the location of your restaurant registered in HubRise. // JW
+1. Grant Uber Eats permission to access the location of your restaurant registered in HubRise.
    1. If your account has not yet been created on HubRise, select **Create a new location**.
    1. For accounts with multiple locations, expand the **Choose location** section to select the correct one and click on **Allow**.